 Reduced clostridium diarrhoea through change in feeding approach

-- Often everything looks good on the first day after farrowing.
-But on the second or third day suddenly there are piglets in the farrowing room that have collapsed.
+The first day after farrowing all looks good.
+But on the second or third day however, suddenly there are piglets in the farrowing room that have a drop in growth.
 The first thing that comes to mind is that the sow has too little milk.
 But a more careful look shows small spots of diarrhoea lying about here and there.
 By means of a quick test it is easy to isolate the pathogens that are playing a role here.